MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-html-text.md

      The **HTML text** control shows the same text as the **[Label](control-text-box.md)** control but converts the tags to the appropriate characters.

 ## Accessibility guidelines
-**HTML text** is not meant to be interactive.
-It should only be used for text display.
+**HTML text** isn't meant to be interactive.
+Use it only for text display.

 ### Color contrast
 There must be adequate color contrast between: